RAF Coningsby: Eurofighter Typhoon

 Coningsby was the first airfield to receive the Phantoms, the Tornado ADV and was the first to receive its replacement, the Eurofighter Typhoon.
 Typhoon arrived in May 2005 with No. 17 Squadron, after the RAF first publicly displayed the aircraft at Coningsby in December 2004.
 No. 3(F) Squadron moved to RAF Coningsby where it became the first operational front line RAF Typhoon squadron in July 2007 and No. 11(F) Squadron became operational at RAF Coningsby shortly thereafter.

 No. 12 Squadron reactivated in July 2018 and is temporarily integrating Qatar Emiri Air Force air and ground crews in order to provide training and support as part of the Qatari purchase of twenty-four Typhoons from the UK.

 In October 2019, RAF Coningsby signed a twinning agreement with Fighter Wing 73 (Jagdgeschwader 73) of the German Air Force (Luftwaffe) to enhance opportunities to meet and train with one another.
 The wing, based at Laage in north-eastern Germany, also operates the Eurofighter Typhoon.

+Atlantic Eagles

+As part of the Atlantic Eagles mission conducted by the Japan Air Self-Defense Force, RAF Coningsby was selected as the location of the JASDF's first fighter aircraft deployment to Europe in its 71-year history, with air bases in North America and Germany also selected as part of the mission.
+On 18 September 2025, two Mitsubishi F-15J fighter jets, supported by Boeing KC-767 & KC-46A aerial refueling aircraft and Kawasaki C-2 transport planes arrived at Coningsby, marking the start of the deployment.